Daveerr/code-quiz/README.md

  ## This is a quiz about HTML, CSS, and JavaScript.

- ## The quiz has a timer of 15 seconds per question.
+ ## After hitting start button you will be shown quiz rules.

  ## Link to Quiz page [
 ](https://daveerr.github.io/code-quiz/)